 However as we show you below, if beaches are your main priority then the Bahamas would be a better vacation choice than Hawaii.
 However if you want adventure away from the beach and coastline, then Hawaii will probably suit you better.

-Hawaii is an outdoor lovers paradise, and while it has unbelievable golden beaches, its mountainous jungle-covered interior has to be explored and enjoyed.
+Hawaii is an outdoor lovers paradise.
+There are unbelievable golden beaches, but Hawaii’s mountainous jungle-covered interior is begging to be explored and enjoyed.
 In fact Hawaii’s biggest peak stands at 4207m!

-In contrast, the Bahamas is much flatter (its highest peak is just 63m!) and its beaches, hundreds of cays, and Caribbean vibe are the gem in its crown.
+In contrast, the Bahamas is much flatter (its highest peak is just 63m!) but its beaches, hundreds of cays, and Caribbean vibe make up for that.
 That makes the Bahamas much more suited to those looking for sun, sea, and sand.

 For a more fun-fueled beach adventure, pick up a cocktail at the famous Waikiki Beach and get chatting to locals.
 If you’re feeling energetic, a hike up Hawaii’s Diamond Head – which looms over Waikiki – will give you spectacular panoramic views of Honolulu and Oahu.

-The Hawaiian island of Kauai was the backdrop for the film Jurassic Park, so expect great hiking and walking trails that will take you back in time.
+The Hawaiian island of Kauai was the backdrop for Jurassic Park, so expect great hiking trails that will take you back in time.
 A superb walking and hiking in Hawaii book – such as this one – would be a great addition to your suitcase.
-The tropical forests here on the ‘Garden Isle’ make their way up the mountainsides towards sharp dramatic peaks.
-However the reefs on this island are also world renowned among divers, and offer spectacular scuba and snorkeling opportunities.

 For tourists looking to walk less, and sunbathe more, the Bahamas and its hundreds of beautiful islands seem the natural choice.
-There is more of a tourist vibe here though, and it’s not uncommon to get a little harassed at times by street sellers trying to hawk their goods to sun-seekers on the most popular beaches in the Bahamas.
+There is far more of a tourist vibe in the Bahamas though.
+As a result, there are some over-enthusiastic street sellers trying to hawk goods on the most popular beaches.

-You’re spoiled for choice when it comes to beaches in the Bahamas though, which has countless sandy bays and coves across 655,000 square kilometers!
+When it comes to beaches in the Bahamas, you will be spoiled for choice.
+A country that has countless sandy bays and coves across 655,000 square kilometers!
 One of our favorites is Greenwood Beach on Cat Island, because it is a long sandy stretch that is far less touristy than other beaches.

-However more iconic beaches such as Pig Beach on Big Major Cay is a must visit.
-It’s famous not for the turquoise-hued waters, but the pigs that swim here!
+However iconic beaches such as Pig Beach on Big Major Cay are must visits.
+This beach is famous not for the turquoise-hued waters, but the pigs that swim there!
 Visiting this uninhabited Bahamian island can be expensive though.
 (Recommended: The Best Island in the Bahamas For You).

-Exumas Cays Land and Sea Park is probably the best snorkeling experience in the country, where you can see a huge variety of colorful sea-life.
+Exumas Cays Land and Sea Park is probably the best snorkeling experience in the Bahamas, where you can see a huge variety of colorful sea-life.

 Although the Bahamas lacks the mountains and huge forests that Hawaii has, it’s not all beaches and coral reefs.
-There are some forests to be explored in northern Bahamas, particularly on the islands of Grand Bahama and Andros.
-However this country is definitely suited more to a sun-seeker, than an adventure-seeker.
+Northern Bahamas does have some forests, particularly on the islands of Grand Bahama and Andros.
+But this country is definitely more for sun-seekers, than adventurers.

 Along with the natural scenery on offer, both Hawaii and the Bahamas have a wealth of attractions and cultural experiences worth checking out.

-However exploring Hawaii, and its different islands, can take some time and is probably more suited to someone who is looking for at least a two-week holiday.
+However exploring Hawaii can take time and is more suited to someone who is looking for at least a two-week holiday.
 The Bahamas, can be enjoyed within a week if you stay on a main island like Grand Bahama.
-However staying longer and hopping between the islands on this archipelago is even better.
+Staying longer and hopping between the islands on this archipelago is even better.